 The main purpose of this post is to give people who are planning visits an example of a one-day itinerary at Magic Kingdom.
-The primary foundation of this post is a visit we made in October 2018, and the specific times given are from that day.
+This post is based on several visits (most recently summer 2019), but the times are all from a single day for consistency.

 Advance FastPass+ Reservations